 Campers of the same age group live together in "units."
-Most program groups at Juniper Knoll sleep in platform tents, tabins, or yurts; the anticipated sleeping accommodation for each program is listed next to the session dates in the Summer Camp Guide.
+The anticipated sleeping accommodation for each program is listed next to the session dates in the Summer Camp Guide.

 Platform tents sleep up to 4 people on cots; mosquito netting is provided.
 Staff will sleep in their own platform tent, centrally located within the unit.